Emissions from Data Transfer

 Power usage by bandwidth (Conventional Model)

-- Relative use of fixed connections, 3G, 4G, and 5G on a per-country basis
+The ideal data source would factor in:- Relative use of fixed connections, 3G, 4G, and 5G on a per-country basis

 - The exponential growth of data use, ideally split between streaming and non-streaming use cases